Lingotek/filesystem-connector/README.md

 * Start the tool by using `ltk`

 ### Windows Installation ###
-For instructions on installing in Windows, go to the [Lingotek Translation Utility wiki](https://github.com/Lingotek/translation-utility/wiki/Installing-on-Windows).
+For instructions on installing in Windows, go to the [Project wiki](https://github.com/Lingotek/filesystem-connector/wiki/Installing-on-Windows).

 ## Getting Started ##